zhiburt/tabled/README.md

 table.with(Style::psql());
 ```

+#### Styles

+There are numerous preconfigured styles.
-Below is a rendered list of the preconfigured styles.
+Below there is a rendered list of them.

 If you think that there's some valuable style to be added,
 please open an issue.